 He has brought successful claims against local authorities, private schools, the church, the scouts, the boys brigade and other defendant organisations as well as against abusers in person.
-Iain has given various lectures and seminars in the many legal issues that arise in child abuse claims, and has appeared in a number of the cases that have come to define this area of the law, the most recent of which is CN & GN v Poole Borough Council (CA) in which Iain acts for the Claimants, and in which the issue of whether private law claims in negligence can be brought against local authorities for the failures of their social services departments is addressed.
-The Claimants have recently been granted leave to appeal the judgment of the Court of Appeal in CN to the Supreme Court.
+Iain has given various lectures and seminars in the many legal issues that arise in child abuse claims, and has appeared in a number of the cases that have come to define this area of the law, the most recent of which is CN & GN v Poole Borough Council in which Iain acted for the Claimants, and in which the issue of whether private law claims in negligence can be brought against local authorities for the failures of their social services departments was addressed by the Supreme Court.

 - IICSA: Iain is acting currently for the main groups of Core Participants in the IICSA modules examining historic child abuse in the Roman Catholic Church, the Anglican Church and by the late Greville Janner.
 He is also instructed in the Child Sex Abuse in Residential Schools module, in addition to the Janner module.